josephresearch/MpipiStructureScript/README.md

 # MpipiStructureScript
 All the files required to take an amino acid sequence and generate a LAMMPs structure input file.

-The ReadMe.txt file is provided below (and in the files of this repository)
+The ReadMe.txt file is provided below (and in the files of this repository where the formatting is slightly nicer)

 README: